uranus238/RAD-MIG_tools/README.md

 # RAD-MIG_tools

-#### This is a collection of scripts for processing and analying genomic data.
+#### This is a collection of scripts for processing and analying genome-wide sequencing data.
 #### I mainly focus on dealing with Reduced Representation Sequence (RRS) data obtained by RAD-seq, MIG-seq and GRAS-Di is assumed (but any other data could be applied).

 ## Contents